 Hyponatremia can be a bigger problem for older than younger adults.

-According to a November 2017 study in Clinical Interventions in Aging, causes of low sodium in the elderly include:
+According to a November 2017 study in Clinical Interventions in Aging, causes of low sodium in older adults include:

 - Changing hormones